By Anjanette Delgado

 We’re they’re headed

-Christopherson and Goins have held about two dozen sessions on systems thinking and journalism, and last summer at SRCCON in Minneapolis was one of their first sessions exploring the idea of journalism and systems change.
-They spoke again at the People Powered Publishers Conference in Chicago in November.
+Christopherson and Goins first spoke about systems thinking and journalism last summer at SRCCON in Minneapolis.
+They spoke again this fall, first at a Table Stakes convening in New Orleans in September and then at the People Powered Publishers Conference in Chicago in November.

 [MORE: Designing for impact at SRCCON.]